jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 Khushal has [filed an issue with the CSS working group](https://github.com/w3c/csswg-drafts/issues/6821), so hopefully the ability to cross-fade two DOM elements won't be impossible for long!

+**Update:** The proposal was accepted, and a [spec change](https://github.com/w3c/fxtf-drafts/pull/444) landed!

-## Update: It already works in Safari!
+## Update: It's landing in browsers!

-As part of standardising this, folks from Safari mentioned that they already added `plus-lighter` (and `plus-darker`) to `mix-blend-mode`.
+As part of standardising this, folks from Safari mentioned that they already added `plus-lighter` (and `plus-darker`) to `mix-blend-mode`, so it was already supported as a non-standard feature in Safari.

+It was implemented in Chrome, and it'll [ship in Chrome 100](https://groups.google.com/a/chromium.org/g/blink-dev/c/KXAJlJsbBak/m/JisA_CS2AAAJ).
+It's also been [implemented in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1746248).

 Here's a demo:

 <style>
   .isolate {